Yeti-CMS/yeti-frontend/README.md

 - Remove Element

 ## Usage
 Include `loader.js` in your `.html` document to enable Yeti. `loader.js` expects the `/yeti-cms/` folder to be at the root of your website.
-Your changes will not be saved, because currently no backend is distributed with Yeti CMS.
-Join or follow the project to see features like this come to Yeti CMS in the future!
+Download the `yeti-admin` package or `yeti-distributable` package if you're interested in a complete CMS (with Backend).

 ## Todo
 - Documentation of existing code